Snapshots of Food Industry News

 Amul Planning to Set up Milk processing Unit in Northeast

 The Gujarat Cooperative Milk Marketing Federation (GCMMF) is considering the idea of setting up a milk processing plant in the North East.
 GCMMF that owns the dairy product brand, Amul, has recently set up two processing plants in UP – one in Kanpur and the other at Lucknow.
 Another plant is likely to come up near Kolkata.
-Amul is investing about Rs.200 crore for each if these new plants.
+Amul is investing about Rs.200 crore for each of these new plants.
 The processing plants in UP are likely to become operational within a period of six months.
 The Northeast plant could come up sometime in the future as right now the company is contemplating on the idea.

 Fast Food Chain Panda Express to Enter India

 American-Chinese food chain Panda Express will enter India in partnership with Mumbai based JSM.
 JSM, that earlier introduced international food chains, Hard Rock Café and California Pizza Kitchen to India will now offer the Indian consumer American-Chinese cuisine.
 The company has signed up a franchise agreement with Panda Restaurant Group that owns Panda Express.
-The California based Panda Express is one of the largest Chinese restaurant businesses in America with sales of over $2 billion.
+California based Panda Express is one of the largest Chinese restaurant businesses in America with sales of over $2 billion.

-In the next six months major metros are likely to see a roll out of Panda Express outlets.
+In the next six months, major metros are likely to see a roll out of Panda Express outlets.
 The focus is on opening around 50 outlets over the next five years.
 Panda Express outlets are likely to be self-service restaurants so that operational costs remain low.
-JSM is backed by Wipro’s Azim Premji’s investment fund PremjiInvest and they own 30 outlets of eight brands like hard Rock Café, California Pizza Kitchen, Pinkberry, Shiro, Plus9, The Big Kanuha, Asilo and Ginger Tiger.
+JSM is backed by Wipro’s Azim Premji’s investment fund PremjiInvest and they own 30 outlets of eight brands like Hard Rock Café, California Pizza Kitchen, Pinkberry, Shiro, Plus9, The Big Kanuha, Asilo and Ginger Tiger.
 JSM is co-founded by Jay Singh and Sanjay Mahtani.